kyma-project/website/src/blog-posts/11-release-notes-06.md

 - [Prow in Kyma](#prow-in-kyma) - The new open-source CI tool in Kyma.
 - [Knative installation](#knative-installation) and [Knative eventing integration](#knative-adoption-first-steps) - Install Knative with Kyma and see the current status of the Knative eventing integration.
 - [Remote Environment renaming](#remote-environment-renaming) and [Environment Controller renaming](#environment-controller-renaming) - As part of the naming unification scheme, we renamed Remote Environments to Applications and the Environment Controller to the Namespace Controller.
-- [Console back end modularization](#back---end-modularization) and [Service Catalog modularization](#modularization) - We modularized the Console back end and the Service Catalog.
+- [Console backend modularization](#backend-modularization) and [Service Catalog modularization](#modularization) - We modularized the Console backend and the Service Catalog.
-- [Google Cloud Platform Service Broker](#google-cloud-platform-service-broker) - The Service Catalog extended with Google offerings.
+- [Google Cloud Platform Service Broker](#google-cloud-platform-service-broker) - We extended the Service Catalog with Google offerings.
-- [Website navigation improvements](#website) - Improved navigation and reading of docs on `kyma-project.io`.
+- [kyma-project.io navigation improvements](#kyma---project---io) - We improved navigation and reading of docs on `kyma-project.io`.

-See an overview of all changes in the Cairo release 0.6:
+See the overview of all changes in the Cairo release 0.6:

 - [Application Connector](#application-connector) - Environment Controller renaming
-- [Console](#console) - Luigi framework on board, new navigation structure, back end modularization, AsyncApi rendering
+- [Console](#console) - Luigi framework on board, new navigation structure, backend modularization, AsyncApi rendering
 - [Continuous Integration](#continuous-integration) - Prow in Kyma
 - [Eventing](#eventing) - Knative adoption first steps
 - [Installation](#installation) - Environment Controller renaming, wildcard DNS `xip.io` integration, Knative installation
 - [Serverless](#serverless) - Upgrade to Kubeless v1, function autoscaling
-- [Service Catalog](#service-catalog) - Google Cloud Platform Service Broker, modularization, new tooling for Service Catalog UI tests
+- [Service Catalog](#service-catalog) - Google Cloud Platform Service Broker, modularization, new tooling for the Service Catalog UI tests
-- [Website](#website) - Linking enabled, `master` branch availability in Docs, blog landing page excerpts, improved styling of Docs, Scrollspy in Docs.
+- [kyma-project.io](#kyma---project---io) - Linking enabled, `master` branch available in Docs, blog landing page excerpts, improved styling of Docs, scrollspy in Docs.

 ---